 5. Class Size and Learning Environment

 Smaller classes allow for more personalized attention from professors, while larger ones may require a more independent approach.
 Investigate the student-to-faculty ratio and whether professors or teaching assistants lead most courses.
 Smaller colleges may offer intimate learning settings where students feel more engaged, while larger universities often provide a broader range of courses and research opportunities.
-Determine which environment suits your learning style and academic goals.
+Determine which environment suits your studying style and academic goals.

 6. Career Opportunities and Alumni Network